NethServer/docs/developer-manual/en/gateway.rst

 During template-expanding phase, the associated host is mapping with referenced IP and added in shorewall nat configuration.
 The file is ``/etc/shorewall/nat``.

-More informations are available here: http://shorewall.net/NAT.htm
+More information are available here: http://shorewall.net/NAT.htm

 Traffic shaping